Hjartar

 Batteries.
 Storing cheap power for expensive hours.

-Batteries are the natural counterparty to wind and solar.
-They charge when the grid has surplus, like windy overnights and sunny middays, and discharge when residual load is high and gas sets the price.
+Batteries are the natural partner to wind and solar.
+They charge when the grid has surplus, like windy overnights and sunny middays, and discharge when demand outstrips wind and solar and gas sets the price.

 Cheap batteries are arriving just as the grid needs them most.
 Lithium-ion costs have fallen roughly 90% since 2010, with grid-scale battery packs now at ~€65/kWh (down 45% in 2025 alone).
 At scale, the fleet absorbs solar surplus at noon and softens the evening peak that gas would otherwise serve.

 Almost none of these batteries are made in Europe.
-The LFP chemistry that dominates grid-scale storage is a Chinese supply chain end-to-end; Korean firms supply most of the rest.
-Europe's own bet — Northvolt — collapsed in March 2025.
+Lithium iron phosphate (the cheap, durable battery type) dominates grid-scale storage, and the supply chain is Chinese top to bottom; Korean firms supply most of the rest.
+Europe's own bet, Northvolt, collapsed in March 2025.
 China's CATL is now building Europe's largest battery plant, in Hungary.
 The buildout is happening on European soil; the supply chain is not.

 sources